-Bruxing is the dental term for grinding, and grinding your teeth actually exerts powerful forces not only on your teeth but also to the surrounding gums and joints.
-Bruxing can be multi-directional (meaning your jaw may move side to side or front to back).
+Bruxing is the dental term for grinding, and grinding your teeth actually exerts powerful forces not only on your teeth, but also to the surrounding gums and joints.
+Bruxing can be multi-directional (meaning your jaw may move side to side and/or front to back).

-The terms “splint” and “guard” are often used interchangeably (like crown or cap), but a guard is like a suit of armor for sport where a splint is a therapy type of treatment.
+The terms “splint” and “guard” are often used interchangeably (like crown or cap), but a guard is like a suit of armor for use in a sport where a splint is a therapy type of treatment.
+You would wear a guard if you were playing hockey, a splint to keep from grinding your teeth at night.

 Athletic Mouth Guards